The best Black Friday deals to kickstart your holiday shopping in 2023

 Walmart: It's rare that laptops go on sale for more than 30% or so, but Walmart takes the spotlight with a discount of over 75% on a fantastic choice: the Sgin laptop, just $260 (was $1,050).

-Between the days getting colder and the holidays being upon us, it's peak "get-cozy-in-the-kitchen" season.
-It's also a fantastic time to score great markdowns on tools and appliances from some of the best culinary brands out there.
-For starters, there's a Keurig coffee maker that's down to its all-time lowest price, as well as the best deals you'll find on a Cuisinart air fryer toaster oven and a KitchenAid stand mixer.
-You'll also save big on cookware from Our Place, Made In, All-Clad, Staub, Le Creuset and more.

-With this compact Keurig, you'll be able to enjoy a freshly brewed cup of joe, no filters or coffee grinders required — and it won't take up much counter space, either.
-We've yet to see this model dip below $50, and if you're someone who enjoys a hot bev (or two) on a daily basis, it'll pay for itself with all the time (and trips to Starbucks) it'll save you.
-We recommend snagging it while it's 50% off.
+Been dreaming of owning one of these bad boys?
+This classic model is $90 off and the best price we're seeing online!

+Why bring a cold meal to work when you can enjoy a hot one with this electric lunch box?
+We've never seen it dip this low, so grab it just in time for winter.

-Get your crunch on with this top-rated air fryer, which is currently on sale for the lowest price we've seen all year (it's 45% off).
+Make your crispy, crunchy dreams a reality with this top-rated air fryer, which is currently on sale for the lowest price we've seen all year (it's 45% off).
 And since it's a Ninja, you know you're getting a well-built product.

-What's more iconic than a KitchenAid stand mixer?
-This one comes with 10 different speed settings, and three different attachments for whatever you’re mixing: a flat beater, a 6-wire whisk and a dough hook.
-Need to add something?
-The tilt-back head gives you easy access to the bowl; or, if you want to add items while it’s mixing, you can use the included pouring shield to avoid stray chocolate chips bouncing right back at you.

-With its 6-quart capacity, this gorgeous air fryer can hold enough food for five to seven people, yet its small footprint won't take up too much room in your kitchen.
-It features four functions: Air Fry, Roast, Reheat and Dehydrate, the latter of which is a cool feature that isn't always included with air fryers.
-Lowest price we've seen!

-Never have a dull moment in the kitchen again, thanks to this No. 1 bestselling knife sharpener.
-Equipped with three slots for sharpening, repairing, straightening and polishing, it'll take your old blades from obsolete to like new in just a few swipes.
-Plus, it comes with a handy cut-resistant glove to spare you from painful nicks, and happens to be 67% off (the best price we've ever seen)!

-An eight-piece cookware set for just $65?
-Yep — not a typo!
-The stunning collection includes a 9.5-inch frying pan skillet, an 11-inch frying pan skillet, a 5-quart sauté pan, a 2-quart saucepan, a 4.2-quart casserole dish and three lids.

-Amazon: Snap up everything from a Keurig K-Compact Coffee Maker ($50, down from $100) at its best price yet to a bestselling knife sharpener for 67% off ($10, down from $30).
+Amazon: Scoop up everything from a top-rated Ninja air fryer at its best price all year to a bestselling knife set for 67% off ($115, down from $345).

 HSN: Save on cookware, appliances and more, including HSN exclusives, like this Safe-T-Grip ceramic fry pan set ($25, down from $42) and an adorable Cuisinart 3-cup mini food processor ($33, down from $40).